 Simply, an online Christmas scavenger hunt is where a host will set some prompts or clues and in a set amount of time, all of the participants have to rush around their house to gather as many of the objects as they can to earn points.
 The person with the most points wins.

 The prompts can be as easy as a list of actual named items (e.g. candy cane, ornament, cookie) or it can be a clue or prompt that challenges the participants to think first about how to interpret and find an item that meets that requirement (e.g. find something shiny, find something you heat, find something related to the movie Elf).
 See below for our list of prompts or make up your own!

 How to organise an online Christmas scavenger hunt

-As the host or quizmaster you will simply need a list of prompts/clues for items you want the participants to find plus a timer.
+As the host or quizmaster, you will simply need a list of prompts/clues for items you want the participants to find plus a timer.
 We recommend keeping the time short enough that it is a challenge to find all of the items around the house.
 We think 5 minutes for about 10 items is a good challenge.
-Go shorter on time if you want to be even more challenging.
-We assign different level of points for each prompt to reflect how challenging it is and to keep it interesting.
+Go shorter on time if you want the virtual Christmas scavenger hunt to be even more challenging.
+We assign different levels of points for each prompt to reflect how challenging it is and to keep it interesting.

 If you have children involved it’s nice to give them a bit more time for their hunt.
 It’s also a good way for them to earn more points if this is part of a wider quiz and they are contending with adults.